zstojanovic/cong/README.md

 # Don't drop the ball!

-A work in progress experimental not so massively multiplayer online cooperative multiplayer arcade game.
+A work in progress experimental not so massively multiplayer online cooperative arcade game and/or chat app.

 ### TODO
 - clean up code